-Q: How about having native Polish speakers on the Poland side?
-Does that help with cargo shipping from US to Poland?
+Q: How about having bilingual staff members who speak both Polish and English?
+Does that help with cargo shipping to Poland from USA?

 It does.
 While much of Poland can conduct business in English, some people there prefer to use their own language.
-A forwarder with a bilingual staff – on both sides of the ocean – will make sure that communications flow freely, without any costly misunderstandings.
+A forwarder with staff members who speak both Polish and English – on both sides of the ocean – will make sure that communications flow freely, without any costly misunderstandings.

 Need help with cargo shipping from the US to Poland?